karnop/cat-dog-fox-dlclassifier/README.md

 # Animal Image Classification Pipeline

 This repository contains an end-to-end pipeline for classifying animal images (cats, dogs, and foxes) using PyTorch, FastAPI, and MLOps tools like DVC and MLflow.
-It demonstrates dataset preparation, model training, evaluation, and serving the model through an API.
+It demonstrates dataset preparation, model training, evaluation, serving the model through an API, and a user interface using Next.js.

----

 ## Features